Report: Audio Tech Giant Exposed Thousands of Customers' Data

 It’s important to note that open, publicly viewable S3 buckets are not a flaw of AWS.
 They’re usually the result of an error by the owner of the bucket.
 Amazon provides detailed instructions to AWS users to help them secure S3 buckets and keep them private.

-In the case of Sennheiser, the quickest way to fix this error would be to:
+To promptly rectify this error in the case of Sennheiser, the most expeditious approach would be to:

 - Make the bucket private and add authentication protocols.